bihealth/seasnap-pipeline-browser/creating_shiny_apps_with_kiosc.md

 (Use the actual token / ticket instead of the "XXXX" above).

-Note that the davrods server is not the same as used when clicked on the WebDAV links in SODAR – it is specifically for serving the data anonymously with the help of tokens (tickets as they are called in the IRODS lingo).
+Note that the davrods server is not the same as the one used when clicked on the WebDAV links in SODAR – it is specifically for serving the data anonymously with the help of tokens (tickets as they are called in the IRODS lingo).

 Also note that presently only landing zones and your home directories can be exposed from SODAR.
-So the file must be either in your home or in an LZ.
+Therefore, the file must be either in your home or in an LZ.

-This now takes several minutes, because the container actually downloads the file from SODAR and unpack it before launching the app.
+This now takes several minutes, because the container needs to download the file from SODAR and unpack it before launching the app.
 At the end we have output that looks like this: